Asbestos Removal Clearance

 All of our licensed asbestos assessors are qualified in the British Occupational Hygiene Society’s proficiency certificate IP404 for Air Monitoring, Clearance Inspections and Reoccupation Following Removal of Asbestos.

 Asbestos assessor licenses are issued by Worksafe NZ.
 An individual must be a suitably qualified and experienced practitioner and have relevant experience conducting asbestos clearances.
 They must have a strong understanding about asbestos materials, their nature when disturbed, and how they affect the surfaces around them.

 When asbestos is being removed, whether it is an A Class friable material or B Class non-friable material, a clearance inspection must be carried out by a licensed asbestos assessor.
 An asbestos assessor must be separate from the company removing the asbestos to ensure impartiality.

+We do everything asbestos, except the removal, and that’s just so we can stay impartial.
 If you are looking at getting some asbestos removed on your property, we can help you out by gathering quotes and ensuring the right controls are going to be put in place.
-We do need to be impartial, but we also work with removal companies regularly when we conduct clearances.
-We notice who does a great job at the end of the day.
-We can help you find an asbestos removal company well suited for your project.

 Need an asbestos clearance?

 If you need an asbestos assessor to conduct a clearance inspection for your removal job, we can offer a professional assessor service with practical considerations to your particular job and site.
 Just give us a heads up, send through your Asbestos Removal Control Plan, ensure your supervisor is on site when we come to take a look and we’ll help you tick this job off the list.

 The Four Stage Clearance Procedure

 Stage 1: Preliminary Check

 We’ll come have a look at the sites condition and level of completeness